How to Optimize Your Website for ChatGPT Recommendations

 - Training data - 570GB of datasets with knowledge cutoff dates

 For real-time search, the top 20 Bing results have an 87% higher citation chance than pages ranking lower, according to Onely's research on ChatGPT brand recommendations.
-Traditional SEO still matters, but for different reasons.
+Digital Bloom's research confirms that pages ranking in Bing's top 10 have an 87% probability of being cited, and brands with 3.2x more mentions than links get disproportionate AI visibility.

 Search Engine Journal's research analyzing 129,000 domains across 216,524 pages found the top predictors of ChatGPT citations: